CoderDojo-Content/Intermediate-HTML-CSS/en/hover-pseudo-class.md

     }
   ```
 Check index.html and other html files to see what elements are using the `solidRoundBorders` class.
 Or add the class to some elements, such as an image.
 Then run the code and move the mouse over those elements to see what happens!
-2. You've just used a special type of CSS block called a **pseudo-class**. **extension** It's a bit like a class, but it comes built in so you don't need to add it to your elements.
+2. You've just used a special type of CSS block called a **pseudo-class**.
+The `:hover` bit is the **pseudo-class**.
+It's a bit like a class, but it comes built in so you don't need to add it to anything in your HTML code.
 All you need to do to use it is to create `:hover` style rules in your CSS file for whatever elements you want to use it on.
- * You're not just limited to normal element selectors.
-You can use the `:hover` pseudo-class with any selector in CSS.
-So you could make hover styling for your classes too, or for individual elements with an ID.
+ * You can use the `:hover` pseudo-class with any selector in CSS: class selectors as above, or ID selectors (for example `#myCoolText:hover`, or element selectors (for example `img:hover`)
 5. Let's use this new `:hover` **pseudo-class** together with a CSS class to make links glow when you hover over them!
 Add a link to your web page and include an attribute to specify the class name.
   ```<a class="nice-links" href="http://www.failteireland.ie/">Irish Tourism website</a>
   ```